minqiaowang/work-with-db-shard/shard-db-scaling/shard-db-scaling.md

 3. Manually update the monitored shard list.
 The package `dbms_global_views` is used by the monitor tools to monitor the status of shards.
+It will create a public `shard_dblinks_view` and a public dblink to each shard.
 If you skip this step, the monitor tools will not show the status of the latest added shard database.

    ```
    SQL> <copy>exec dbms_global_views.create_all_database_links();</copy>